ArterioRodrigues/wave_collapse-/README.md

 ...
 ```

-So far this seem to be a more elegante and simple way that my previous class attempt.
+So far this seem to be a more elegante and simple way than my previous class attempt.

 </hr>